cessda/cessda.cdc.osmh-indexer.cmm/README.md

     mvn spring-boot:run -Drun.profiles=dev
     mvn spring-boot:run -Drun.jvmArguments="-Dspring.profiles.active=dev"

+### Run it local docker as in CI

+Log into GCR to be able to download the default java image (note the personal user token after `-p` flag)

+    docker login -u _json_key -p "$(cat dev_files/Technical-Infrastructure-f626925a1edb.json)" https://eu.gcr.io

+Then test you can manually download the image

+    docker pull eu.gcr.io/cessda-development/cessda-java:latest

+If successful then build image with docker file in the root `dir`

+    docker build .

+Run the docker image

+    docker run -p 9091:9091 <image_id>

 # Debug/Test it with Swagger UI API documentation
    - [Localhost](http://localhost:9091/swagger-ui.html#/) http://localhost:<port>/<context-base>/swagger-ui.html#/

 ### Prerequisites
 The following is expected to be install before building running.
 To install see your preferred package manager.
 On mac this can be done with `brew`